contimarta/contimarta/README.md

 -->
 ## About Me

-My name is Marta, and I'm pursuing a career in software engineering.
+Hey!
+My name is Marta, and I'm currently a full-stack software engineer at Urban Jungle Insurance.
 During my Physics degree I discovered my passion for coding, and after a few years in academic Philosophy, I realised that my enthusiasm for creative problem solving and my talent to handle complexity align perfectly with a software engineering career.

 My focus now is to work on exciting projects and continue to grow as a developer.
 I'm currently developing both my front end and back end skills, working in several personal projects using React, JavaScript, Golang, Java, Express, NodeJS, and MongoDB.